 Yes, absolutely.
 Dynamic microphones are arguably the most resilient type of mics.
 They endure poor treatment betters than others although this shouldn’t be done intentionally.

 You can buy one and place it in your game room.
-As for the angle of acceptance, a cardioid would make sense especially if nobody else but you are using the room.
+As for the angle of acceptance, a cardioid would make sense especially if nobody else but you is using the room.

 Is Samson G-Track Pro good for gaming?